SFEM for the unsteady Navier-Stokes Equations on a stationary surface: The fully Discrete scheme

 \section{The fully Discrete scheme}

-As in the Stokes case \cite{elliott2024sfem}, we consider the \emph{Taylor-Hood} surface finite elements $\mathrm{\mathbf{P}}_{k_u}$/ $\mathrm{P}_{k_{pr}}$/$\mathrm{P}_{k_{\lambda}}$ for a $k_g$-order approximation of the surface, (c.f.
+As in the Stokes case \cite{elliott2024sfem}, we consider the \emph{Taylor-Hood} surface finite elements $\mathrm{\mathbf{P}}_{k_u}$-- $\mathrm{P}_{k_{pr}}$-- $\mathrm{P}_{k_{\lambda}}$ for a $k_g$-order approximation of the surface, (c.f.
 Section \ref{subsection: Space discretization UNS}), and set We maintain the notation $k_g,k_u,k_{pr}$ and $k_\lambda$ in order to track how error dependencies arise and define the following finite element spaces

 In particular, the eventual choice of $k_{\lambda}$ plays an important role in the stability and convergence of the two discrete pressures $\ph,\lh$.
-We will see that for $k_\lambda = k_u$ we obtain optimal convergence rates using \emph{iso-parametric surface finite elements}, while for $k_\lambda = k_u-1$ we lose an order of convergence with respect to the geometric approximation of the surface, and therefore to obtain the same convergence one has to use \emph{super-parametric surface finite elements}.
+We will see, in the error analysis \cref{sec: error analysis UNS} that for $k_\lambda = k_u$ we obtain optimal convergence rates using \emph{iso-parametric surface finite elements}, while choosing $k_\lambda = k_u-1$ we lose an order of convergence with respect to the geometric approximation $k_g$ of the surface, and therefore to obtain the same convergence one has to use \emph{super-parametric surface finite elements}.
 This choice, as we notice in the numerical results section \Cref{sec: Numerical results}, is also important for the underlined conditioning of the system.

 We define the space of \emph{discrete weakly tangential divergence-free functions}

 Finally, we will need the dual space of the finite element space $\Lambda_h$, which we denote as $H_h^{-1}(\Gah)$.
 For $\ell_h \in \Lambda_h$ we define its dual norm as